Paco Jémez

 Francisco "Paco" Jémez Martín (born 18 April 1970) is a Spanish football manager and former player who played as a central defender.
-He is the manager of Iranian club Tractor.

 Over 11 seasons, he played 269 La Liga matches in representation of three teams, mainly Deportivo and Zaragoza.
 He appeared for Spain at Euro 2000.

 Jémez started working as a manager in 2007, going on to work with several clubs.

-Playing career

-Club
+Club career

 Jémez was born in Las Palmas, Canary Islands.
-During his career he played for Córdoba CF, Real Murcia, Rayo Vallecano (first appearing in La Liga and playing all 38 matches of the season), Deportivo de La Coruña (only totalling ten games in his first two seasons as the club achieved two consecutive runner-up spots, being more used afterwards) and Real Zaragoza, which he helped to the 2001 conquest of the Copa del Rey.
-From January–June 2004 he returned to Rayo, now in the Segunda División.
+During his career, he played for Córdoba CF, Real Murcia CF, Rayo Vallecano (first appearing in La Liga and playing all 38 matches of the season), Deportivo de La Coruña (only totalling ten games in his first two seasons as the club achieved two consecutive runner-up spots, being more used afterwards) and Real Zaragoza, which he helped to victory in the 2000–01 edition of the Copa del Rey.
+In January 2004 he returned to Rayo, now in the Segunda División.

 After one year out of football, Jémez returned to active with CD Lugo – Tercera División – and retired shortly after at the age of 35.

-International
+International career

 Over almost three years, Jémez played 21 times for the Spain national team.
 His debut was on 23 September 1998 in a friendly against Russia in Granada, and he was a participant at UEFA Euro 2000, taking part in three matches in an eventual quarter-final exit.

 Coaching career

 Spain

 Jémez took up coaching in 2007, first with lowly RSD Alcalá.
 He moved to the second division the following campaign, with Córdoba, being sacked with 11 matches to go.

 In early 2009, Jémez signed with FC Cartagena, ultimately being the coach that earned the Murcia club a first ever promotion to the second tier.
 He left in July.

 On 12 April 2010, following Sergije Krešić's dismissal, Jémez was appointed coach at struggling UD Las Palmas in division two.
-He eventually led his hometown side safe from the relegation zone in a 17th-place finish, being dismissed on 27 February 2011.
+He eventually led his hometown side safe from the relegation zone in a 17th-place finish, being fired on 27 February 2011.

 After taking Córdoba to the first round in the second division promotion playoffs, Jémez was appointed at former club Rayo on 22 June 2012.
 After leading the team to their best-ever ranking in the top flight, eighth, he renewed his contract until June 2015.

 On 26 May 2016, after Rayo's top-tier relegation, Jémez failed to agree new terms and was appointed manager at Granada CF on 20 June.
-However, on 28 September, he was sacked after only six games in charge, no wins and a club-worst start to a season in more than 70 years.
+However, on 28 September, he was dismissed after only six games in charge, no wins and a club-worst start to a season in more than 70 years.